minireipaz/web-client/README.md

   App->>Your API: Request protected data with access token (5)
 ```

+## Why We Use Zitadel as Identity Manager
+Zitadel is a modern identity and access management solution designed to provide enhanced security and flexibility.
+Here are the key reasons for using Zitadel in our authorization process:

+- Security: Zitadel implements robust security protocols, including PKCE, which mitigates the risk of authorization code interception.
+By requiring a code_verifier and code_challenge, it ensures that the authorization code can only be exchanged by the legitimate client.

+- Scalability: Zitadel is built to handle a large number of authentication requests, making it suitable for applications with high traffic.
+Its architecture supports scalability without compromising performance.

+- User Experience: Zitadel provides a seamless user experience with customizable login pages and multi-factor authentication options.
+This helps in maintaining a consistent and secure user interface across applications.

+- Compliance: Zitadel ensures compliance with various regulations and standards, such as GDPR and OpenID Connect.
+This is crucial for applications dealing with sensitive user data and operating in regulated environments.

+- Integration: Zitadel offers easy integration with various applications and APIs.
+Its comprehensive documentation and support for standard protocols like OAuth 2.0 and OpenID Connect make it straightforward to implement in different environments.

+- Administration: Zitadel includes powerful administrative tools for managing users, roles, and permissions.
+This simplifies the process of maintaining and auditing access controls within the application.

+- Self-Hosted: By self-hosting Zitadel, organizations retain full control over their identity management system.
+Also allows for extensive customization to meet specific organizational needs, including custom login pages, workflows, and policies.

+## Reasons for Choosing Double-Writing Over CDC with Debezium or similar for Kafka Integration

+When integrating event-driven systems like Apache Kafka with databases, the "double-writing" approach—writing data both to the database and Kafka—can lead to potential consistency issues.
+However, in certain scenarios, such as relying on free SaaS (Software as a Service) solutions, double-writing might be the practical choice.
+Here are the reasons why double-writing is preferred in our situation:

+- Free SaaS Solutions: We depend on free SaaS offerings which provide necessary services at no cost.
+These services often do not support advanced features like change data capture (CDC) directly from their databases, limiting our ability to use solutions like Debezium.

+- Budget Limitations: Implementing Debezium or other CDC tools might require additional infrastructure, licensing, or cloud resources that go beyond our budget constraints.

+- Infrastructure Limitations: Running a CDC tool like Debezium requires dedicated infrastructure and resources to manage and maintain the setup.
+Given our current limitations in infrastructure and resource availability, double-writing becomes a more feasible option.

+- Quicker Implementation: Double-writing can be implemented more quickly compared to setting up a full CDC pipeline with Debezium.
+This allows us to achieve our integration goals faster, meeting immediate project deadlines and requirements.

+- Simplicity: Double-writing involves straightforward code changes to ensure data is written to both the database and Kafka, simplifying the implementation process without needing in-depth CDC expertise.
+Flexibility:

+- Adaptable to SaaS Limitations: Many free SaaS platforms have limitations on direct access to their databases or transaction logs.
+Double-writing allows us to bypass these limitations by writing data to Kafka directly from our application layer.

+- Custom Workflows: Double-writing enables us to create custom workflows tailored to our specific needs, which might not be fully supported by a standard CDC tool.

+- Short-Term Viability: Double-writing serves as a viable interim solution while we assess and plan for a more robust CDC implementation in the future.
+It allows us to meet current project requirements and maintain progress.

+- Evaluation Phase: This approach provides us with the opportunity to evaluate the actual requirements and benefits of a full CDC setup, ensuring that any future investment in Debezium or similar tools is well-justified.

 ## Code Scanning CodeQL Analysis

+To ensure the security and quality of the code, it is crucial to enable code scanning in the repository settings

 ```
   Error: Code scanning is not enabled for this repository.
 Please enable code scanning in the repository settings.
 ```

 ## Makefile